CLOSES JAN 1ST

-1. Browse the classes listed below, making sure to look over the syllabi to gauge your child's fit (ex: a student with little preexisting Java experience would be a perfect fit for our Java I class).
+1. Browse the classes listed below, making sure to look over the syllabi to gauge your child's fit.

-2. Once you and your child have decided on which class to enroll in, please have your child take the placement test for that track (located by hovering over the "Registration" tab and selecting "Free Classes" or "Private Tutoring") so that we may assess their fit for the selected class.
-If you plan on enrolling your child for multiple classes, please have them take multiple placement tests (ex. a student enrolling in Java II and Advanced Python should take the Java and Python placement tests).
+2. Once you and your child have decided on which class to enroll in, please have your child take the placement test for that class so that we may assess their fit for the selected class.
+If you plan on enrolling your child in multiple classes, please have them take multiple placement tests.

-3. Once your child takes the proper placement test(s), we will evaluate their performance and place them into an appropriate class.
-Afterwards, you will receive a registration sheet to sign up for a class time.
+3. Once your child takes the proper placement tests, we will evaluate their performance and place them into an appropriate class level.
+Afterwards, you will receive a registration sheet to sign up for a class day and time.

-4. After registration closes, your child's instructor will send a welcome email, complete with Zoom links, Google Classroom codes, etc.
+4. After registration closes, your child's instructor will send a welcome email, complete with meeting links, Google Classroom codes, etc.

-In this course, students will be introduced to basic coding concepts in the Java language, including variables, booleans, if-statements, and iterative loops.
-This class will move at a relatively slow pace to ensure that beginner students are able to completely grasp these principles.
+In this course, students will be introduced to basic coding concepts in the Java language, including variables, if-statements, loops, and arrays.
+This class will move at a relatively slow pace to ensure that beginners are able to completely grasp these principles.
 Graded homework and tests will gauge student performance.

 SAT Math Prep

-In this course, students will learn tips and tricks to succeed on the SAT math exam.
+In this course, students will learn tips and tricks to succeed on the math portion of the SAT.
 Students will begin by learning basic topics such as polynomials and word problems, and then they will transition to tougher material relating to trigonometry and statistical probability.
-Student performance will be assessed through auto-graded assignments and practice tests.
+Students performance will be assessed through graded assignments and tests.

 Times: Saturday 7:30pm, Sunday 7pm EST